qmk/qmk_firmware/keyboards/bm68rgb/keymaps/peepeetee/readme.md

-# The default keymap for bm68rgb
+# peepeetee's keymap for the bm68rgb.
+Includes a DFA to set the windows system language back to English by pressing the top right button.
+Said DFA only work with 4 languages.